Tracking protection lists

 Social: A tracker may be classified as social if it uses tracking techniques that allow a social networking service to track your web browsing activities even when you are not on the social network’s website or app.

 Our tracker protection lists are dynamic and we welcome and rely on feedback from our community.
-If you believe that we’ve missed a tracker, or categorized a domain incorrectly please fill out and submit the form below.
+If you believe that we’ve missed a tracker, or misidentified a tracker please fill out the form below.
+Please note, classifications are based on technical analysis and review of publicly available and legally binding policies and statements.